cultuurnet/uitpas-beheer-silex/docs/layered_architecture.md

 * infrastructure
 * business

 Components of one layer must only depend on components of a more inbound layer.
-Any direct communication from outside with the application, or from the application with outside systems, always happens at the outer layer.
+Any direct communication from outside with the application, or from the application with outside systems, always happens through the outer layer.
 Databases, a file system, external web services, ... are considered to be outside of the application.

 Currently, the separation in layers is not reflected in the PHP namespace & file system layout.